-Students may opt to complete a Surbiton Independent Project (SIP), preparing students for Higher Education through further developing their subject interest, research, evaluation and presentation skills.
+Students may opt to complete a Surbiton Independent Project (SIP).
+This broadly follows the EPQ framework preparing students for Higher Education through further developing their subject interest, research, evaluation and presentation skills.

 AS Maths studied over two years (allocated 2 periods per week) is available and is particularly supportive for those students taking A-level subjects which require higher level mathematical skills i.e., sciences, Computing, Geography, D&T, Psychology, Economics and Business.